 If you are at the checkout line and decide to put something back that you don't really need, you'll get an immediate benefit—more cash in your envelope.

 Using a money envelope lets you take advantage of the fact that it is harder for most people to spend cash.
 You will automatically find ways to spend less to reduce the pain of handing over cash.

 5. A Money Envelope Forces You to Set a Budget

 In the bad old days, we didn't really have a budget for food.
 We bought groceries and used a credit card to buy what we wanted.
-We went out to eat sometimes, but didn't really know how much we were spending.
-Sometimes we would look back on our statements for a previous month and were amazed at how much we were spending on food.
+We went out to eat sometimes but didn't really know how much we were spending.
+Sometimes we would look back on our statements for a previous month and be amazed at how much we were spending on food.